 Determine how you will file your taxes

 Now that you are ready to file your taxes online, you must determine how to complete the online filing process.
-There are a few different ways to file your provincial and federal taxes with the CRA.
+There are a few different ways to file your provincial/territorial and federal taxes with the CRA.
 (You may have to follow additional instructions for filing in Quebec.)

 As long as you’ve filed taxes at least once since 2017, your information should be stored in the CRA’s database and retrievable by any NETFILE-certified tax software.
 If you are signed up for a CRA My Account, you should also be able to pre-populate your tax info using Auto-fill my return.